znuny/Znuny4OTRS-CustomerMap/README.md

 * UserCity
 * UserCountry

-configured in your CustomerUserMap (just take a look in your Kernel/Config.pm to check if you use them).
+configured in your customer user map (just take a look in your Kernel/Config.pm to check if you use them).
 The configured fields will be sent as a combined address string to Google to retrieve location data.